 The ankle is one of several joints involved in squatting and is important because its ability to flex will allow for deeper and more stable squatting.
-If you lack mobility and stability in your ankles you may tend to feel like you are going to rock back or fall over when you come down into a squatted position.
+If you lack mobility and stability in your ankles, you may feel like you are going to rock back or fall over when you come down into a squatted position.

-In addition, certain squat variations also require a greater degree of ankle mobility, including front squats and high bar back squats particularly when compared to low back back squats.
+In addition, certain squat variations also require a greater degree of ankle mobility, including front squats and high bar back squats, particularly when compared to low back squats.

-There are several ways to check if your ankles would benefit from some mobility work, including assessing your squat, the lateral tibial glide, knee to wall test, and doing a plate squat.
+Before thinking about getting better ankle mobility, you should assess your ankles to determine their current flexibility.
+There are several ways to check if your ankles would benefit from some mobility work, including assessing your squat, the lateral tibial glide, the knee-to-wall test, and doing a plate squat.

 Assess Your Squat

-Record your squat from both the side and front a front angle and look at how your heels, knees, and ankles are moving.
+Record your squat from both the side and front angle, and look at how your heels, knees, and ankles are moving.